 Underlying the whole vegan/regen debate is the fact that the food system needs a radical overhaul.
 One thing Tolly and Bee agree on is that buying locally produced food from farmer-focussed supply chains is better than buying from supermarkets.

-Farmer-focussed supply chains enable the farmer to get a larger share of the sale price.
-This, in turn, supports better farming practices
+Farmer-focused supply chains enable the farmer to get a larger share of the sale price.
+This, in turn, supports better farming practices.

 While supermarkets are able to offer convenience and low prices, these same low prices are driving UK farmers out of existence because their margins are so narrow.